 |Flock||$70 - $175|

 |Mural||$100 - $300|

 Hanging wallpaper can usually be completed in one to two days of work and costs between $400 and $1,300 for installation, depending on the wall’s condition and wallpaper type.
-For example, installation for a 12’ x 18’ room using vinyl 5 wallpaper costs between $350 and $500 for materials and an average of $450 to $700 for installation, bringing the total average cost to $800-$1,200.
-A professional installer is always the best choice because they have the tools and experience to install wallpaper correctly the first time, saving on timely repairs and redos that can quickly add up.
-Different ways in which wallpaper may be priced are shown in the table, including the cost per hour ($30 to $60), the cost to hang wallpaper ranging from $18 to $54, cost per yard from $18 to $54, and the wallpaper rate per sq.ft. which usually ranges from $2 to $6.
+For example, installation for a 12’ x 18’ room using vinyl wallpaper costs between $350 and $500 for materials and an average of $450 to $700 for installation, bringing the total average cost to $800 to $1,200.
+A professional installer is always the best choice because they have the tools and experience to install it correctly the first time, saving on timely repairs and redos that can quickly add up.
+Different ways in which it may be priced are shown in the table, including the cost per hour ($30 to $60), the cost to hang wallpaper per roll ranging from $30 to $70, cost per yard from $18 to $54, and the labor rate per sq.ft. which usually ranges from $2 to $6.